 In 2023, the Company entered into an agreement with Danforth Advisors, LLC for the provision of interim Chief Financial Officer (CFO) services.
-Under the agreement, the Company paid Danforth Advisors, LLC for Stephen DiPalma's services as part-time CFO approximately less than \$0.1 million for services rendered for each of the three months ended March 31, 2024 and 2023, respectively.
+Under the agreement, the Company paid Danforth Advisors, LLC for Stephen DiPalma's services as part-time CFO approximately \$0.1 million or less for services rendered for each of the three and six months ended June 30, 2024 and 2023.